 The only solution is to flush the old fluid out of the system and refill it with new, fresh power steering liquid.

-The power steering system consists of two main parts: the rack-and-pinion unit, and secondly, the power steering pump.
-The power steering pump is what transfers the steering system fluid to the rack and pinion unit.
+The power steering system consists of two main parts: the rack-and-pinion unit and the power steering pump.
+The power steering pump transfers the steering system fluid to the rack and pinion unit.

 If the pump malfunctions for any reason, the “power” part of your steering system fails and you will find the steering wheel sticking when turning.
 A bad pump will not lock the wheel completely, but it will need much more force, which could be dangerous when you need to take a sharp turn in an emergency situation.